How Lack Of Sleep Can Play Hormone Havoc

 Tired of tossing and turning as sleep seems to elude you?
 Here’s how to help yourself.

-Menopause affects our sleep as hot flushes and night sweats disrupt our normal pattern and wakefulness during the night seems to be more common as well.
+Menopause affects our sleep because hot flushes and night sweats disrupt our normal pattern and wakefulness during the night seems to be more common as well.

-You may have already noticed that when you have not had enough sleep you are more irritable and much more likely to more emotional and prone to outbursts of anger.
+You may have already noticed that when you have not had enough sleep you are more likely to be irritable and experience more emotional upsets and outbursts of anger.

 Lack of sleep is tied to an increased risk of numerous chronic diseases such as high blood pressure and heart disease.
-Again these can be helped by natural progesterone, but prevention is always better than cure so how can you get a better night’s sleep?
+Although these can be helped by natural progesterone it is also true that prevention is always better than cure so how can you get a better night’s sleep?

 6 Natural sleep aids